ArshNoman/ArshNoman/README.md

 So live your life of obedience and of war!
 What matter about long life!
 What warrior wisheth to be spared!

-I spare you not, I love you from my very heart, my brethren in war!Thus spake Zarathustra.
+I spare you not, I love you from my very heart, my brethren in war!
+Thus spake Zarathustra.